This article was written by Jonathan Gifford and originally published on Climate Copy

 Sigenergy EV charging stations were installed as a part of the solar-plus-storage system, for use by winery visitors and staff.
 The winery project developer integrated three 25kW EVDC fast charging stations.
 The chargers integrate into the SigenStor platform and can deliver 130 kilometers of range in one hour of charging.

-For independent solar and energy storage consultant Thomas Hillig, who hosted the Sigenergy Day conference, such installations are likely to become more commonplace.
+Thomas Hillig, who hosted the Sigenergy Day conference, such installations are likely to become more commonplace.

 "Flying into Valencia you do see all the empty roofs, and this is about to change because companies will see there are more and more business models that can be used by C&I players, not only in Spain," said Hillig.